Polly Renton: MEDEVA

 Renton moved to Kenya after holidaying there in 2000 and is credited with playing a major role in the transformation of the country’s television.
 Disillusioned by the poor quality of television journalism available and the restrictions on it, Renton obtained funding from the Ford Foundation to set up a non-governmental organisation, Media Development in Africa (MEDEVA), in Nairobi.
 MEDEVA’s objective was to train Kenyan film makers and journalists and it went on to produce five series of the current affairs magazine show Tazama!
-(Swahili for ‘Look’), Kenya’s most popular show after the news with four million weekly viewers, and three seasons of Agenda Kenya, a political talk show in the vein of Question Time, for which she was advised by family friend David Dimbleby.“Polly’s idea of producing this kind of programme was much harder to do in a country like Kenya, which doesn’t have a tradition of public criticism.
-It was an act of huge courage and determination.
-I remember people were quite sceptical that she could even get it on air.”
-(David Dimbleby)The incendiary nature of the political discussions on Agenda Kenya meant it often had to be filmed in the presence of armed guards.
-On one occasion an unrelated power cut led to student demonstrations in the streets in the belief that the government had taken the programme off air.“The audience on Agenda Kenya has been spectacularly brave and articulate.
-In the UK politics is often about schools or taxes, but here politics is life and death.
-It’s about whether you have access to justice or food or get caught up in some tribal skirmish.”
-(Polly Renton, speaking about Agenda Kenya)By 2008 MEDEVA had trained more than 100 young Kenyans to become ethical television reporters, producers, editors and sound and camera technicians.
+(Swahili for ‘Look’), Kenya’s most popular show after the news with four million weekly viewers, and three seasons of Agenda Kenya, a political talk show in the vein of Question Time, for which she was advised by family friend David Dimbleby.

+The incendiary nature of the political discussions on Agenda Kenya meant it often had to be filmed in the presence of armed guards.
+On one occasion an unrelated power cut led to student demonstrations in the streets in the belief that the government had taken the programme off air.

+By 2008 MEDEVA had trained more than 100 young Kenyans to become ethical television reporters, producers, editors and sound and camera technicians.

 In 2009 she produced a series of films for the Department for International Development with her brother, journalist Alex Renton, dealing with issues affecting East Africa.
 At the time of her death in 2010 she was slated to work with the BBC's Comic Relief on a series of films about poverty in the slums of Kibera.